LibertFan/libertfan.github.io/_pages/about.md

 My primary research interests lie in **Vision-Language Reasearch** including large vision-language model and multi-modal agents.
 Currently, I focus on the Qwen-VL.

+** We are hiring self-motivated research interns about Video LLM, Multi-Modal Agent and Embodied AI!
+Feel free to contant me**.

 Professional Service
 ======
 + Area Chair: ACL 2023/2024